 Le Belvedere is a lively yet discreet little hotel with delicious home cooking which provides a warm welcome to its guests.
 Traditional styles are combined effortlessly with modern facilities as all rooms are in arolle wood; all are individually styled, and have cable TV, shower, bath and balcony

 There are 50 beds at Bon Abri make this a friendly and lively stop of the TMB.
 The home cooked food is fabulous.

 The official route goes via Alp Bovine, a splendid walk through pine and larch forests interspersed with alpine meadows and wonderful views down the Rhône Valley.

 Alternatively the demanding variant goes via the spectacular Fenêtre d’Arpette to the Trient Valley.
 Climbing to 2665m it’s a challenging and exposed route but worth every step.
 Whichever route you choose you will end the day by descending right to the valley floor to the small village of Trient.

-Walk via Alp Bovine: 17.5km, 742m Ascent: 900 m Descent, 5.5 Hours.
+Walk via Alp Bovine: 17.5km, 745m Ascent: 900 m Descent, 5.5 Hours.